IMPLANT DENTISTRY

 | Timeframe | What to Expect | Do | Don’t |

-| First 24–48 hours | Swelling, minor bleeding, discomfort are common. | Use ice packs, rest, follow medication. | Don’t smoke, drink alcohol, or spit forcefully. |
+| First 24–48 hours | Swelling, minor bleeding, and discomfort are common. | Use ice packs, rest, and follow medication. | Don’t smoke, drink alcohol, or spit forcefully. |

 | First week | Symptoms ease; gums begin to close. | Eat soft foods, rinse gently with saltwater. | Avoid hard or crunchy foods. |